AntonioFalcaoJr/gRPCvsREST.Benchmark/README.md

 # gRPC vs REST Benchmark

-This Benchmark aims to measure the efficiency of communication between services through REST versus gRPC.
+This Benchmark measures communication efficiency between services through REST versus gRPC unary calls.
 The specific scenario is a BFF that consumes data in a given service.

 ## Scenario